 The Board's jurisdiction involves appeals of Assessor determinations within Grant County including:

-- Change in real and personal property values (RCW 84.48.010) - There is no provision in State law to directly appeal the amount of your property taxes.
+- Change in real and personal property values (RCW 84.48.010) - There is no provision in Washington State law to directly appeal the amount of your property taxes.

 - Denials of senior citizen/disabled persons exemptions (RCW 84.36.385)